lucasc896/RA1_Offline_Analysis/README.md

 ------------------------

-Prediction RA1 - Config file, file paths to file directories are set here Run_All...    - bash scripts to automatically produce all usual required RA1 outputs
+Prediction RA1 - Config file, file paths to file directories are set here \n Run_All...    - bash scripts to automatically produce all usual required RA1 outputs

 -------------------------